rabbitholecomputing/SCSI2SD-documentation/index.md

 This one's for you, Stephen ;-)

-The (latest firmware release for SCSI2SD V5.0, V5.1, and V5.5 is **version 4.8.4**)[http://scsi2sd.com/v5/files/v4.8.4/firmware/firmware_bundle-v4.8.04.scsi2sd], released on December 12th, 2019.
+The [latest firmware release for SCSI2SD V5.0, V5.1, and V5.5 is **version 4.8.4**](http://scsi2sd.com/v5/files/v4.8.4/firmware/firmware_bundle-v4.8.04.scsi2sd), released on December 12th, 2019.

-The (latest firmware release for SCSI2SD V5.2, a custom version of firmware 4.8.4)[http://scsi2sd.com/v5/files/v4.8.4-hardware-v5.2/firmware/SCSI2SD-V52.cyacd] , was released on October 12th, 2020.
+The [latest firmware release for SCSI2SD V5.2, a custom version of firmware 4.8.4](http://scsi2sd.com/v5/files/v4.8.4-hardware-v5.2/firmware/SCSI2SD-V52.cyacd), was released on October 12th, 2020.

-The (latest firmware release for SCSI2SD V6 Revision 2020 *version 6.3.2*)[https://www.scsi2sd.com/v6/files/latest/firmware.V6.2020.dfu], was released on April 19th, 2020.
+The [latest firmware release for SCSI2SD V6 Revision 2020 *version 6.3.2*](https://www.scsi2sd.com/v6/files/latest/firmware.V6.2020.dfu), was released on April 19th, 2020.

-The (latest firmware release for SCSI2SD V6 Revision F and older is *version 6.3.2*)[https://www.scsi2sd.com/v6/files/latest/firmware.V6.revF.dfu], was released on April 19th, 2020.
+The [latest firmware release for SCSI2SD V6 Revision F and older is *version 6.3.2*](https://www.scsi2sd.com/v6/files/latest/firmware.V6.revF.dfu), was released on April 19th, 2020.

 SCSI2SD V4 & V5 boards are configured using scsi2sd-util, which is an open source utility available for Windows, macOS, and Linux.
 This utility is also how firmware upgrades are performed.
 SCSI2SD V6 boards are configured using scsi2sd-util6, available for download below